-Regardless of your political or religious belief, challenging life circumstances or a busy everyday life sometimes require a moment of reflection in silence.
+Regardless of your political or religious belief, challenging life circumstances or a busy everyday, life sometimes requires a moment of reflection in silence.
 Traditionally, spaces of refuge and spirituality have been linked to specific beliefs, each with a different set of rituals and spatial concepts.
 Rarely have these spaces been designed to facilitate inclusion and the interaction between different audiences.
-A new type of building challenges this tradition by welcoming all people – regardless of belief – in a solemn space that is designed to both contemplation and conversation.
+A new type of building challenges this tradition by welcoming all people – regardless of belief – in a solemn space that is designed for both contemplation and conversation.

 K2S Architects LTD